-TriDiNetworks identified that a major problem of the IoT systems is the complexity associated with the network security and commissioning.
+TriDiNetworks identified that a major problem of the IoT Cyber Security, is the complexity associated with the network security and commissioning.

 Confidentiality, Integrity and Authentication are the fundamental security requirements.
 The algorithms for the implementation of these requirements need to store a unique key in each IoT device.